OnlyJaximus/6_php-Spa-Single-Page-Application/README.md

 # 6_php_spa
-Use of php OOP and JS language concepts.
+Single Page Application php as backend for single page application and JS language.